CMU-Heinz-95702/lab5-cryptography/README.md

 In lecture, we discussed the famous key exchange problem.
 How do two parties, operating at a distance, agree on a symmetric key?
 The approach we study in this lab (a classic cryptographic protocol) was invented prior to the invention of RSA.
+It was one of the very first public key approaches invented.

 In this lab, you will modify existing UDP-based client and server programs to implement the Diffie-Hellman-Merkle key exchange.